aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/html/export-print-area-range-to-html/_index.md

 ## **Possible Usage Scenarios**

-This is a common scenario where we need to export only print area i.e. selected range of cells instead of the entire sheet to HTML.
-This feature is already available for PDF rendering, however, now you can perform this task for HTML as well.
-First set the print area in the page setup object of the worksheet.
-Later on, use [**HtmlSaveOptions.export_print_area_only**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_print_area_only) flag to export selected range only.
+This is a common scenario where we need to export only the print area, i.e., a selected range of cells, instead of the entire sheet to HTML.
+This feature is already available for PDF rendering; however, you can now perform the same task for HTML as well.
+First, set the print area in the page‑setup object of the worksheet.
+Later, use the [**HtmlSaveOptions.export_print_area_only**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_print_area_only) flag to export the selected range only.

 ## Sample Code

-Following sample code loads a workbook and then exports print area to the HTML.
-Sample file for testing this feature can be downloaded from the following link:
+The following sample code loads a workbook and then exports the print area to HTML.
+A sample file for testing this feature can be downloaded from the link below:

 [sampleInlineCharts.xlsx](79527946.xlsx)